clux/tub/README.md

   summary: '1 / 5 assertions failed' }
 ```

-Note that the failed asserts gets copied to the failed list, and when using `tap` as your test runner, then every failed test will have an info list which can be joined to produce the normal stack trace that normally accompanies them:
+Note that the failed asserts gets copied to the failed list.
+When using output from `tap`, every failed test will have an info list which can be joined to produce the normal stack trace that normally accompanies them:

 ```js
 // add this line to `onFinish`